FF-Q904 - Polisher Vevor - Free user manual and instructions

 Do not use an ALLSOURCE Pressure Blaster until you have read this manual.
 You understand its contents and warnings.
 These warnings are included for the health and safety of the operator and those in the immediate vicinity.
 Keep the manual for future reference.

-Dust created by power sanding, sawing, grinding, drilling, and other construction activities may contain chemical known to cause cancer, birth defects of other reproductive harm and respiratory illnesses. some examples of the chemicals include:
+Dust created by power sanding, sawing, grinding, drilling, and other construction activities may contain chemicals known to cause cancer, birth defects, or other reproductive harm and respiratory illnesses.
+Some examples of these chemicals include:

 Abrasive blasting produces harmful dust.
-Everyone in the blasting area must we a properly fitted and properly maintained NIOSH-approved supplied-air respirator
+Everyone in the blasting area must wear a properly fitted and properly maintained NIOSH-approved supplied-air respirator.

 Breathing dust from silica sand may cause silicosis, a fatal lung disease.
-Breath dust during blasting operations may also cause asbestosis and/or other serious fatal diseases.
-A NIOSH-approved, well-maintained air-supplied abrasive blasting respirator must be used by anyone blasting, anyone handling or using media containing toxic substances or media with more than point point one percent crystalline silica and anyone in the area of the dust.
+Breathing dust during blasting operations may also cause asbestosis and/or other serious fatal diseases.
+A NIOSH-approved, well-maintained air-supplied abrasive blasting respirator must be used by anyone blasting, anyone handling or using media containing toxic substances or media with more than one percent crystalline silica, and anyone in the area of the dust.
 Harmful dust can remain suspended in the air for long periods of time after blasting has ceased, causing serious injury or death.

 Before removing respirator, use an air monitoring instrument to determine if atmosphere is safe to breathe.
 Contact local OHSA or NIOSH office to determine the proper respirator for your particular application.